perses76/agile-testing/README.md

     return True
 ```
 Yes.
 TDD requires to write tests before code.
-But first the article is not about TDD and second TDD is not aways good :)
+But the article is not about TDD and TDD is not aways good :)

 ## Step 1.
 Manual Testing.